-- With video chat, guide your customers and offer solutions for quick decision making by personalizing chat conversations.
+- With video chat, guide your customers and offer solutions for quick decision-making by personalizing chat conversations.

-7. Train your team regularly
+7. Train your customer support team regularly

-Refining of product understanding, training, and emotional intelligence is an important part of customer service.
-Providing better customer service training tips to your team will certainly help polish ways of customer interaction to deliver excellent customer experience.
+Refining product understanding, training, and emotional intelligence is an important part of customer service.
+Providing better customer service training tips to your team will certainly help polish ways of customer interaction to deliver an excellent customer experience.

 You can conduct company-wide training sessions and make it an ongoing process across all departments.
 The training programs must be compulsory and involve participation from top management to the employees.

 There are certain grounds that can be covered.
 They are as follows:

 - Interpersonal skills